 Chris Cornell was born on July 20, 1964 and passed away on May 18, 2017.

-To see the infographic of Chris Cornell’s story, click on the following image:
+To see the infographic of Chris Cornell’s history, click on the following image:

 Soundgarden Studio Albums

-Soundgarden began its activity in the mid-eighties.
-They released six full-length studio albums:
+Soundgarden began their activity in the mid-eighties.
+They have released six full-length studio albums:

 - Ultramega Ok (1988)